A method for optically trapping nanospheres at micron range from a tilted mirror

-For many levitated optomechanical experiments, including ultrasensitive force measurements, it is necessary to cool the COM motion of the nanoparticle so that it remains trapped in high vacuum conditions.
-Towards this end, preliminary results of parametric feedback cooling of all three COM motions is demonstrated here for a particle located in the second potential well from the surface ($d_2 = 1.615\mu$m).
+This apparatus is also compatible with optical parametric feedback cooling methods where a modulation of the trapping potential is used to reduce the particles mechanical motion.
+This method does not rely on the particle having a non-zero surface charge.
+Results of parametric feedback cooling of all three COM motions is demonstrated here for a particle located in the second potential well from the surface ($d_2 = 1.615\mu$m).
 This is done by using a phased locked loop (PLL) to generated a feedback signal at two times the trap frequency for each degree of freedom.
 Using an EOM as an amplitude modulator, the feedback signal for each motion is used to parametrically cool the particle motion\cite{parametric}\cite{Jain:2016}.
 Using this method, sufficient 3D parametric feedback cooling was achieved in order to reliably keep particles trapped at $1.3 \times 10^{-5}$ Torr.
 The pressure of $1.3 \times 10^{-5}$ Torr is the limit of the turbo pump currently being used in the system, and in principle higher vacuum should be possible with the same apparatus.
-The data in Fig. \ref{fig:3Dcooling} shows the data collected for a particle which is initially in a 2 Torr environment and eventually is held at $4.5 \times 10^{-5}$ Torr with small amounts of feedback cooling applied.
+The data in Fig. \ref{fig:3Dcoolingparametric} shows the data collected for a particle which is initially in a 2 Torr environment and eventually is held at $4.5 \times 10^{-5}$ Torr with small amounts of feedback cooling applied.